vikrampawar/learn-kafka/pages/ILoveLogsApacheKafkaAndRealTimeDataIntegration.md

     end

     subgraph 4
-        AC[Acquisition Collection]
+        AC[Acquisition / Collection]
     end

     4 --> 3
     3 --> 2
     2 --> 1
+end

 ```

 Data infrastructures like Hadoop cluster is only as good as the data it gets.
-FTP data around.
+FTPing files was the most common way to move data around.

 Why is this a hard problem?

+Two reasons :

 1. Type of data has changed in the last 10 - 15 years.
 Rather than transactional data, you now have event data - user activity data.
-2. Specialise databases rather than general purpose relational databases.
+2. Specialist databases are used rather than general purpose relational databases.
 For example key value or monitoring, search etc.

 How easy is it to get this data?

-Started with Hadoop at LinkedIn.
-Did not have data in that cluster.
-More time spent on getting data into the cluster than doing analytics.
+While working on Hadoop at LinkedIn, noticed that there was not a lot of data in the cluster and more time was spent on getting data into the cluster than doing analytics.

 Data becomes a basis of everything.
-It can lead to something unexpected.
+It can lead to insights, so it's important, and hence it's captured in different systems.

-Custom capturing for several different sources, this is repeated, built in an adhoc manner.
-This leads to N2 pipeline.
+However, this is captured in a custom way from several different sources and these capturing is repeated and in is built in an adhoc manner.
+This leads to N2 squared problem.

-Verify data before capture as it remains forever.

-Centralised approach to data capture based around a datatime log.
+There is a need to verify data before capture as it remains in the system forever and apply a centralised approach to data capture based around a date time log.

-Large data integration problem as related to logs.
+Large data integration problem can be solved by using the concept of the logs.

 ## What is Apache Kafka ?